 February 4-5, 2014 Prof. Dietz presented two papers and a research exhibit at the SPIE Electronic Imaging conference: Out-of-focus point spread functions (slides, full paper) and Frameless, time domain continuous image capture (slides, full paper).

 January 16, 2014 Prof. Dietz presented A Poorly Focused Talk at the Creative Camera Club, Inc. of Lexington, KY.

-November 17-22, 2013 We will once again have a major research exhibit at SC13, in Denver, CO.
-See us there!
+November 17-22, 2013 We once again had a major research exhibit at SC13, in Denver, CO.
 This is our 20th year as a research exhibit.